i-namekawa/Jymagor/README.md

 1. Copy clut2b.lut into luts folder (typically Fiji.app\luts).
 2. Copy the Jymagor folder to Fiji.app\plugins\Scripts
 3. Fire up Fiji and Help -> Refresh Menus.
-4. Jymagor should be available under Plugins menu (reboot Fiji if not)
+4. Jymagor should be available under Main menu (reboot Fiji if not)

 # Usage